 Pelvic floor dysfunction & physical therapy

-Find a doctorYour pelvic floor is a group of muscles that supports your organs, including your bladder, uterus, urethra and rectum.
+Find a urogynecologistYour pelvic floor is a group of muscles that support your pelvic organs, including your bladder, uterus, urethra and rectum.
 These muscles hold your organs in place so they can function properly.
+If the strength of your pelvic floor decreases, it can cause pelvic floor dysfunction.

 Symptoms of pelvic floor dysfunction